austinmama/vsrx/.github/pull_request_template 2.md

 * [ ] Use relative links hosted in `docs` application, starting with `/docs`
 * [ ] Use `{DomainName}` only to reference other applications hosted in test.cloud.ibm.com or cloud.ibm.com
 * [ ] Use External Link Icon only when linking somewhere outside of `*.ibm.com` domain
-* [ ] Use `{: new_window}` only when ABSOLUTELY necessary and try to warn the user that a new tab or window will open when they click on it.
+* [ ] Use `{: new_window}` only when ABSOLUTELY necessary and try to warn the user that a new tab or window opens when they click on it.

 ## Verify

 * [ ] Push to staging and verify content look, feel and all links
 * [ ] Push to production and verify content look, feel and all links

 ## Reminders

 * [ ] No references to **Bluemix** or **SoftLayer**.
 We are One Cloud.
 Instead use:
     - IBM Cloud
     - IBM Cloud Infrastructure
     - IBM Cloud Console
     - Customer Portal (to refer to control.softlayer.com if you must)
 * [ ] If you are using {DomainName}, don't forget to declare it on top of markdown file
 * [ ] Use conrefs
 * [ ] Use Copyright symbol in first mention of IBM

 ## When in doubt, refer to IBM Cloud Doc Guidelines